RobinTail/express-zod-api/README.md

 For some APIs it may be important that public interfaces such as query parameters use snake case, while the implementation itself requires camel case for internal naming.
-In order to facilitate interoperability between the different naming standards.
-The first thing to note is that you can `.transform()` the entire `input` schema into another object using a well-typed mapping library, such as [camelize-ts](https://www.npmjs.com/package/camelize-ts).
-However, that would not be enough for the `output` schema if you're also aiming to [generate a valid documentation](#creating-a-documentation), because the transformations themselves do not contain schemas.
+In order to facilitate interoperability between the different naming standards you can `.transform()` the entire `input` schema into another object using a well-typed mapping library, such as [camelize-ts](https://www.npmjs.com/package/camelize-ts).
+However, that approach would not be enough for the `output` schema if you're also aiming to [generate a valid documentation](#creating-a-documentation), because the transformations themselves do not contain schemas.
 Addressing this case, the library offers the `.remap()` method of the object schema, a part of the [Zod plugin](#zod-plugin), which under the hood, in addition to the transformation, also `.pipe()` the transformed object into a new object schema.
-Here is the recommended solution: it is importnant to use shallow transformations only.
+Here is a recommended solution: it is importnant to use shallow transformations only.

 ```ts
 import camelize from "camelize-ts";